Fan Fic: Shadow of the Dragon

 - Abuse Mistake: In chapter 12, the ghost of Reiko slams Sakura face-first into a locker at school, bruising her forehead.
 Since ghosts are Invisible to Normals and Syaoran was the only other person present at the time, Teikei, the school disciplinarian, assumes that Syaoran attacked her until Tomoyo, the team Camera Fiend, provides proof that he didn't do it.

 - Abusive Parents: Chapter 6 reveals that Satome is a victim of physical and emotional abuse by his mother, thus explaining his bullying and hatred of women.
+In chapter 19, when karma finally catches up to him and he's arrested for being a serial rapist, dear ol' Mom arranges for him to be assassinated in jail and his death ruled as a suicide to avoid any negative publicity towards her career.

 - All Guys Want Cheerleaders: Invoked by Meiling as her reason for joining the cheerleading squad.